aws/aws-eks-best-practices/content/reliability/docs/application.md

 ### Schedule replicas across nodes

-Running multiple replicas will be not be very useful if all the replicas are running on the same node and the node becomes unavailable.
+Running multiple replicas won’t be very useful if all the replicas are running on the same node and the node becomes unavailable.
 Consider using pod anti-affinity to spread replicas of a deployment across multiple worker nodes.

 You can further improve application’s reliability by running it across multiple AZs.